vertica/spark-connector/CONTRIBUTING.md

 ```

 This is assuming a single-node Vertica installation on the same machine as the hdfs container.

+### Java

+Spark Connector requires Java 8 (8u92 or later) or Java 11.

+### AWS S3

+Follow our [S3 user manual](https://github.com/vertica/spark-connector/blob/main/S3UserManual.md) to learn how to use the connector with S3.

 ## Step 5: Implement your fix or feature